Crook’s Corner - Lake Country Calendar

 Welcome to Crook’s Corner, a weekly video highlighting a selection of arts and entertainment happenings in the North Okanagan, hosted by The Morning Star arts and entertainment editor, Parker Crook.

-GALLERY VERTIGO The gallery is pleased to present artist Gary Dewhurst’s Conditions of Encounter, Dec.
-5 to Jan.
-6. Conditions of Encounter asks us to consider that the artist is not always responsible for creating art but rather for creating a new dialogue between art and our community, introducing the community to the world of the artist and to the role of art in society.
-Each work begins with the understanding of what the artist cares about and that art is needed in our community no matter what form it might take.
-Also on display will be the work of Penny Treen.
-This body of work explores chaos, structure, and processes of taking form, or becoming.
-She engages geometry, the grid, representation and abstraction, using multiple media, including paper, fire, graphite, paint, charcoal, canvas, plaster and wood.
-Hours are noon to 4 p.m.
-Tuesday to Saturday.

-An Evening of One Acts Powerhouse Theatre.
+This week’s episode features three events: The Vernon Film Society screening of Aki Kaurismäki’s The Other Side of Hope, Center Stage Performing Arts Academy’s Ebenezer and SMG Endeavors and Record City’s Friends of the Okanagan Locals Concert Series.

+VERNON FILM SOCIETY All films screen at the Vernon Towne Cinema, 2910-30th Ave.
 Dec.
-7-9 at 7:30 p.m.
-Two one act plays are on offer: The Whole Shebang — a whimsical comedy that asks the question, “What if the entire universe was just some nerd’s science project?”
-And Him & Her, which follows the highs and lows of a relationship as they navigate through familiar arguments and the difficult nature of truth.
-Tickets are $18, available through the Ticket Seller, 250-549-7469, www.ticketseller.ca.
+11 is The Other Side of Hope.
+For regular films, there will be the usual two showings at 5:15 and 7:45 p.m.
+Doors open at 4:30 p.m.
+All tickets $7, cash only.
+Advance tickets available at the theatre and the Bean Scene Coffee House.

-Andrew Allen: All Hearts Come Home Vernon and District Performing Arts Centre.
+EBENEZER Vernon and District Performing Arts Centre.
 Dec.
-9 at 7:30 p.m.
-Andrew Allen is back again for another Christmas spectacular, featuring special guests, Christmas hits and originals.
-The show has become an annual tradition for Allen.
-Tickets are $30 adult, $25 seniors and $25 students, available through the Ticket Seller, 250-549-7469, www.ticketseller.ca.
+15 at 7 p.m.
+Center Stage Performing Arts Academy Presents the classic Christmas musical for the whole family.
+Tickets are $22, available through the Ticket Seller, 250-549-7469, www.ticketseller.ca.

+FRIENDS OF THE OKANAGAN LOCALS CONCERT SERIES Record City 3127 30th Ave., Vernon, (250) 503-0038.
+In partnership with SMG Endeavors, Record City presents the Friends of the Okanagan Locals Concert Series.
+Dec.
+16 at 8 p.m. is Acoustic Noire, Aaron Goodwin and Justin Koshman.
+Tickets are $10 advance, $15 at the door, $5 for students and free for children 12-and-under for each show.

 @VernonNews